 Summer Teaching Residency

-While it’s a pretty special community, there’s nothing “magical” about Breakthrough.
+The Breakthrough Teaching Fellowship at Manchester is like no other experience; both exhausting and exhilarating, the whirlwind summer is full of opportunities for responsibility and personal growth.
 Having high expectations means a lot of hard work, long days, and always looking for ways to be more effective.
-It is the most challenging eight weeks of your life.
-Which is exactly why the most hard working and talented high school and college students love this opportunity.
+It promises to be one of the most challenging and inspiring nine weeks of your life.
+Which is exactly why the most hard working and talented college students love this opportunity.

 Who We Select